ekpangmichael/mobimeo-challenge/README.md

 -- Run security scan to check the images for vulnerabilities (using aqua microscanner)

 If stage pass
--- update the deployment manifest with the latest image tag -- Publish docker image to a docker registry
+-- update the deployment manifest with the latest image tag/ helm chart version -- Publish docker image to a docker registry
 -- Publish helm chart to a registry